 Pregabalin entered category M in August, two months after NHS England announced the drug should be prescribed “in accordance with normal practice”.

 Pregabalin prices in the drug tariff currently range from £1.87 for a pack of 56 25mg capsules to £4.17 for a pack of 56 300mg capsules.
-But contractors told C+D last week they are being forced to pay almost £20 per pack by wholesalers.
+But contractors have told C+D they are being forced to pay almost £20 per pack by wholesalers.

-Numark also told C+D last week that price hikes are "are not unusual with molecules where there is sometimes a shortage in the market – wholesalers have to pay more for a limited amount of stock”.
+“This is not unusual with molecules where there is sometimes a shortage in the market – wholesalers have to pay more for a limited amount of stock.”